 It’s worthwhile to note that no one company, coach or voice over artist can give a definitive answer to anyone who asks “What microphone should I get?”
 And you should steer away from any content or recommendations that try to prescribe the ‘right’ microphone.
 This is because the ‘right vocal microphone’ depends on your unique voice.
 What works for one person, may not work for another, which is why the most powerful advice you can get – is advice on the tools to use to help you decide for yourself.

-7 Tips to Choosing the Right Microphone
+How to Choose the Right Microphone